 He looks at me with pity...and admiration.
 I am the first among lions.

 Marla was never a lioness.
 A hyena perhaps, but never a lioness.
 Hyenas are dangerous.
 They can kill...do kill the noble lion.
 But they can never be anything but comically ugly creatures, skittering by as if afraid of their own shadow.
 Pathetic, inferior beasts that should never have been given the capacity to destroy.
 Marla is like that.
 Was like that.

 She is like nothing at all now.

 "Eat," I say again and look for even a spark of rebellion in her eyes.
 There is nothing.
 Her eyes have gone cold, dull.
 Once, I loved to see myself reflected in their depths.
 Now, I only look to see how much time is left...and if she has begun to feel the pain yet.

 She does, taking a bigger swallow than she should and choking on it somewhat.
 Water spills down her chin, and Joachim reaches over with the tattered cloth he uses as a napkin and wipes her face gently.

 "You are kind," I tell him.
-He does not seem to realize that I am not praising him.
+He doesn't seem to realize I am not praising him.

 He shrugs.
 "She is helpless.
 She is your wife.
 I honor you through my service to her."

 His words mollify me.
 He is my trusted friend, the son I would wish to have.
 His devotion is plain, and I tell myself to trust him.
-I must not make him pay for the despicable acts of my wife.
+I mustn't make him pay for the despicable acts of my wife.
 Joachim would follow me into hell.
-And this woman that he tends so gently has ensured that hell will always be close by.
+And this woman he tends so gently has ensured that hell will always be close by.